 http://digitalcollections.uwyo.edu/luna/servlet/s/eb78y3

-Inside the men's wash house.
+Inside the men's wash house (no privacy)

 http://digitalcollections.uwyo.edu/luna/servlet/s/9umso8

-Inside the women's wash house.
+Inside the women's wash house - general view (no privacy)

 http://digitalcollections.uwyo.edu/luna/servlet/s/84fr5x

-Women cleaning and watching kids.
+Women cleaning and watching kids

-Women walking between the huts in winter.
+Women walking between the huts in the Winter

 http://digitalcollections.uwyo.edu/luna/servlet/s/9i38iq

-Woman taking a little boy to the men's wash house.
+Woman taking a little boy to the men's wash house

 http://digitalcollections.uwyo.edu/luna/servlet/s/5dzr6g

-Boys standing for a portrait.
+Boys standing for a portrait

 http://digitalcollections.uwyo.edu/luna/servlet/s/576gm8

-Rescuing a kite from a barbed wire fence.
+Boys rescuing kite from barbed wire

 http://digitalcollections.uwyo.edu/luna/servlet/s/2090df